In the two years of study you’ll be working in small class-groups (approx. 10-15) and receiving regular, personalised feedback.

 This core staffing is balanced with an equally essential cohort of freelance professionals who provide the necessary interface with the industry.
 You will be taught by a wide range of respected practitioners and directors to provide different methodologies, current industry specialist knowledge and experience.
 As well as being regularly employed in the profession, many also teach and direct across equivalent programmes at other respected institutions and bring a substantial range of specialist teaching experience within the practice based conservatoire model.

-You will meet with casting directors and agents act for guest lectures, workshops, mock interviews and castings and many subsequently invite our students to formally audition again once training is complete, providing a smooth transition into the profession.
+You will meet with casting directors and agents for guest lectures, workshops, mock interviews and castings and many subsequently invite our students to formally audition again once training is complete, providing a smooth transition into the profession.
+Of our 2020 graduating classes 64% are signed with an agent, less than 6 months after graduating.

 What can you expect?

-A standard day of contact hours at DSL is 9.45 am – 5.15 pm from Monday to Friday (30 contact hours per week).
-This includes time for supported independent research and project making.
+A standard day of timetabled hours at DSL is 9.45 am – 5.15 pm from Monday to Friday (30 hours per week).
+This includes time for guided research and reflection, watching performances, self led rehearsal and project making.

 In addition to this, you will be expected to do a personal 30 minutes physical and vocal warm-up each day before classes begin.
 You can expect to spend approximately 7 hours a week preparing for classes and learning lines (guided independent study), and in independent research, reading and additional personal practice (individual vocal drills etc.).
 There are a small number of evening commitments for performance blocks and industry talks each term.
 Very occasionally there is a Saturday rehearsal, but plenty of advanced warning will be given when this is required.